emilia-m26/emilia-m26.github.io/_posts/2020-03-18-react-redux.markdown

 ---

 While setting up the plans for my final project, I decided I wanted to display videos.
 My project is called "explore."
 The idea is to give a place where you can explore different countries and their cultures, specifically their language, food, art, and dance.
+I wanted to use videos to display this information.